weiping-playnext/Zenject/Documentation/MemoryPools.md

 1. If we want to have multiple return statements within the function, we have to duplicate the cleanup code for each case, which can be even more error prone

-1. If an exception occurs in between the Spawn and Dispose, then the object will not be returned to the pool.
+1. If an exception occurs in between the `Spawn` and `Dispose`, then the object will not be returned to the pool.

 An easy way to solve these problems would be to add a try-finally block: